Investing in the Community

 A Global Commitment

 MVH’s dedication to the Dayton community is visible on both a local and a global level.
 Regionally, MVH has actively sought out opportunities, such as the Genesis Project, to invest in the community.
-On a global level, MVH has sent supplies and support to Haiti earthquake survivors.
+On a global level, MVH has sent supplies and support to countries ravished by disasters.

 MVH is honored to be a strong community partner.
 We embrace the opportunity to give back to the Dayton area whenever possible.